grant-olson/fpga9685/README.md

     we write a 1 to the `RESTART` bit.
 This acts as a trigger and clears the `RESTART` bit unpausing PWM signal generation.

-    NOTE: This is the only time a user can write to the register.
+    **NOTE:** This is the only time a controller is permitted to write to the restart bit.
 5. Barring that, a change to the PWM settings will automatically set `RESTART` low and resume PWM signal generation.
 This happens when
     either: